Faber_headshot_02

-Hey.
-I’m Carl.
-I’m a visual artist and live-event designer who often (but not always) works as a Lighting Designer for plays, musicals, dance, opera, and immersive experiences.
+I’m a multidisciplinary visual designer and production specialist, often (but not always) working as a Lighting Designer for plays, musicals, dance, opera, and immersive environments.

 I'M MOSTLY A